Cordyceps in the fight against arthritis:

 Is Cordyceps militaris safe?

-Cordyceps militaris is generally considered safe for healthy adults at recommended doses, but always consult a qualified healthcare professional before starting any new supplement.
+Cordyceps militaris is generally considered safe for healthy adults at recommended doses, but always consult a qualified healthcare professional before starting any new supplement, particularly alongside arthritis medication.

 Related Articles